1299 β 1922 CE

 The winter wind howled across the snow-covered plains of Syrmia as Ottoman Grand Vizier Amcazade HΓΌseyin Pasha's delegation approached the wooden pavilion speci...

-The morning of October 7, 1571, broke with an eerie calm over the waters of the Gulf of Patras.
-As the sun rose over the Greek coastline, two massive fleets eme...
+The morning of October 7, 1571, broke with an eerie calm over the Gulf of Patras.
+As the sun rose over the Greek coastline, two massive fleets emerged from the ...

 The Siege That Changed Everything